vintageplayer/Scrape_Scientific_Journal_Data/IEEE/README.md

 It requires bs4 and json packages pre-installed along with the default packages.

 ##USAGE
-The script currently could be used to scrape any or all journals information about which is present in the data folder.
+The script currently could be used to scrape any or all journals, information about which are present in the data folder.
 The script accepts two-three parameters.

 ###How to execute:
 python(2) x y [z]